Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Numerical experiments

-As for the \textbf{Maximin-HW}, the TTT remains 27,740 minutes, meaning that the maximin headway still achieves the SO-DTA.
-More importantly, the maximin headway is about 2.42 times as large as the minimum headway on average, demonstrating the merits of the maximin headway control.
-Table \ref{table2} presents the average maximin headway and minimum headway of each link.
+The ratio of maximin headway $\bf{rmh}$ in the small network is 1.43, which indicates that the maximin headway is about 1.43 times as large as the minimum headway on average, demonstrating the merits of the maximin headway control.
+Table \ref{table2} presents the average maximin headway and minimum headway of each link over time.
 One can see that the gap between the maximin and minimum headway is significant, and the gap could also reflect the safety margin of each link.
+The time-dependent maximin headway is illustrated in Figure \ref{fig:Flow_in_links} and it could infer a rough relationship between the optimal flow dynamics and maximin headway.
+The link flow under SO-DTA is usually large when the maximin headway is small and vice versa.
+This result aligns with the real-world traffic phenomena.
+When the flow in a road or highway is small, it is reasonable to set a relatively large headway.